RevokeCash/revoke.cash/content/en/learn/approvals/what-are-eip2612-permit-signatures.md

 ---
-title: What Are Permit Signatures?
+title: What Are EIP2612 Permit Signatures?
+sidebarTitle: What Are Permit Signatures?
 description: Permit Signatures are a way to grant approvals through gasless signatures.
 This has some important benefits, but also some drawbacks.
 translator: <Your Name Here (or remove)>
 ---